Site Plan Reviews

 Standard Plan Layout Sheet Requirements

-A uniform layout is required for all site plan cover sheets.
+A uniform layout is required for all site plan cover sheet

 Crepe Myrtle Use Change